 Site to Cloud Connectivity over Internet¶

-If you run a SaaS service that needs to securely move data from your customer sites to the cloud, or your enterprise has hundreds of branch offices that need to connect to the cloud, building secure tunnel to the cloud directly over Internet is the most economical way as you leverage the Internet infrastructure already in place.
+If you run a SaaS service that needs to securely move data from your customer sites to the cloud, or your enterprise has hundreds of branch offices that need to connect to the cloud, building a secure tunnel to the cloud directly over the Internet is the most economical way as you leverage the Internet infrastructure already in place.

 In this case, the cloud provider’s native VPN solution falls short by a long shot.
-Aviatrix site2cloud solution solves these problems:
+The Aviatrix site2cloud solution solves these problems:

 - AWS VPN Gateway Limitation AWS VPN gateway supports 10 connections per VPC.
 I have more than 10 sites, the native solution is not usable.